 Students are given the opportunities to become effective and efficient users of computers at an independent level.
 The curriculum is exciting and inspires our students to use their computer skills in other areas of their learning.

-In year 8, students are taught in mixed ability groups and have one or two lessons per week.
+In year 8, students are taught in mixed ability groups on a carousel for half of the school year and, have one lesson per week.
 The curriculum in Year 8 builds on the students’ learning and skills from year 7 and the scheme for learning covers the following:

 - Image manipulation